brajeshwar/brajeshwar.github.io/_posts/2011/2011-09-08-size-does-matter-just-ask-ibm-about-their-new-120-petabyte-storage-system.md

----
-layout: post
-title: Size DOES matter - Just Ask IBM About Their New 120 PETABYTE Storage system
+# Size DOES matter - Just Ask IBM About Their New 120 PETABYTE Storage system
----

 In the never-ending race to build the biggest and most bitchin' hardware on the planet, IBM has taken the lead.
 Again!